EBU online competitions on Funbridge - FAQ

 Where can I find the results?

-• The results of games in which you played can be found on Funbridge, and are available through the 'sessions' tab in My EBU.
+• The results of games in which you played can be found on Funbridge, and are also available through the 'Sessions' tab in My EBU.

-• The standings in the ladder competitions (see above) can also be found via the results page.
+• Results for all sessions (whether you played in it or not) as well as standings in the monthly ladder competitions (see above) are available via the results page.

 What do I need to do to play?